 - People at Churchill (part of Canada) leave their car in unlocked status, in order to give escape for the persons who might encounter polar bears.

-- Canada has 1/5 of the world’s fresh water.
+- Canada has 1/5 of the world’s freshwater.
 This water count is accumulated from its 250,000 lakes.
-Their quality of tab water is often better than our bottled water.
-Canada is being the world leader in producing the hydroelectricity.
+Their quality of tap water is often better than our bottled water.
+Canada is being the world leader in producing hydroelectricity.

 - Canada has never been a target of terrorism.